-- But let us return to Mary Moser.
-This is an early example of Moser's flower painting, painted when she was 21 and when she was already recognised as one of the leading flower painters in the country.
-Flower painting was very popular as a permanent alternative to a vase of flowers and it was also in demand for decorative designs for vases and tableware. - This was painted only three years before the Royal Academy was founded and so before talking more about Moser's life I wanted to set the scene regarding the art world in Britain during the eighteenth century as Moser's father George Moser played an important part in organising British art and Mary grew up among the artists involved.
+- This is an early example of Moser's flower painting, painted when she was 21 and when she was already recognised as one of the leading flower painters in Britain.
+Flower painting was very popular as a permanent alternative to a vase of flowers and it was also in demand for decorative designs for vases and tableware, a big market. - This was painted only three years before the Royal Academy was founded and so it was paintings like this that established her reputation and led to her being invited to join as the youngest founding member. - Let us step back and look at how the Royal Academy came about as it was important for her career.

-Flowers in a basket, chrysanthemums, lilies, nigella, convulvulus, delphiniums.
+• Flowers in a basket, chrysanthemums, lilies, nigella, convulvulus, delphiniums.